AnchalAgrahari/python-learning/DataStructure/intro.md

 RUNNING TIME ANALYSIS

-HOW TO COMPARE ALGO :
+HOW TO COMPARE ALGORITHMS :
-        1. execution time?
+1. **Execution time** – How long does it take to run?
-        2. number of statement executed?
+2. **Number of statements executed** – How much work is being done internally?
-        3. ideal solution?
+3. **Ideal solution** – Can we do better?
+Is it optimal?
 RATE of GROWTH :
         ### Commonly Used Rates of Growth: